What is Tiktok?

 5 things to consider when you make an app like TikTok

-To give some direction to those who want to make app like TikTok and become viral in 2022, we came up with 5 factors to contemplate before.
+To give some direction to those who want to make apps like TikTok and become viral in 2024, we came up with 5 factors to contemplate before.

 Research the market

-When you have an idea to make app, but do not know where to begin, start with market research.
+When you have an idea to make an app but do not know where to begin, start with market research.
 First, identify what problem your future mobile solution will solve and how it will benefit potential users.
-Then research the competitors, inspect their advantages and disadvantages and note what problem they solve.
-If their solution is targeted at the same customers, we advise startups to learn what user experience and customer service competitors provide, to know how different your app will be.
+Then, research the competitors, inspect their advantages and disadvantages, and note what problem they solve.
+If their solution is targeted at the same customers, we advise startups to learn what user experience and customer service competitors provide to know how different your app will be.

-Write down these brief results, as they can be a direction where to go and set goals and a strategy for the mobile app development.
+Write down these brief results, as they can be a direction for where to go and set goals and a strategy for mobile app development.

 Know your audience